Make Your Workplace Sustainable: 9 Initiatives for an Eco-Friendly Office

 Energy audit

-9. Conduct Energy Audits
+Conduct Regular Energy Audits to Find Savings

 Regular energy audits show where your office can save energy.
 Acting on the findings cuts costs and reduces your carbon footprint.

-Professional Energy Audits
+Hire a Professional Energy Auditor

 Hire a professional energy auditor to review your energy use and suggest improvements.
 They may recommend better lighting, HVAC upgrades, or improved insulation.
 They may also spot opportunities for renewable energy like solar panels.